ravenawk/patsbytes/content/articles/ansible_collections.md

 pbytes@patsbyes:~$
 ```
 There are two things of note in the above example.
-1. We don't see the _/usr/share/..._ path anymore because we did not add it to the new list.
+1. We don't see the _/usr/share/..._ path anymore because we did not add it to the list.
-2. `ansible-config dump` shows which ansible.cfg is setting these new values.
+2. `ansible-config dump` shows which ansible.cfg is setting these new values, just like it showed it was using defaults before.

-> NOTE: There is an additional location where ansible searches for collections.
-It will search for the collections folder in the directory a playbook runs.
+> **NOTE:** There is an additional location where ansible searches for collections.
+It will search for the collections folder in the directory in which a playbook runs.

 ### Installing collections
+To install a collection you just type `ansible collection install <collection-name>`.
-First, let's check if there are any collections on our system.
+Before we do that, let's check if there are any collections on our system.
 We do this by using the `ansible-galaxy collection list` command.

 ```none
 pbytes@patsbyes:~$ ansible-galaxy collection list